 Most people know what bankruptcy means, but many are unaware of what it actually entails.
 For example, if one were to file for bankruptcy, how would they even begin the process?
 Just as importantly, once the process is underway, how can they pick up the pieces and begin to reshape their lives?

-Fortunately, as an expert bankruptcy attorney in Buffalo, NY, I can shed light on the entire process for you and make certain you understand what the rules are, how you can best protect your assets and what it is you need to do to endure this difficult ordeal.
+Fortunately, as a bankruptcy attorney in Buffalo, NY, I can shed light on the entire process for you and make certain you understand what the rules are, how you can best protect your assets and what it is you need to do to endure this difficult ordeal.

 As such, this page is designed to answer many of the common questions I receive regarding bankruptcy.
-If you would like more details or to discuss your specific situation, please contact me today.
+If you would like more details or to discuss your specific situation, please fill out and submit the contact form.

 Chapter 7 or Chapter 13 Bankruptcy?

 Chapter 7 bankruptcy discharges most unsecured debts, such as medical bills, personal loans, and credit card balances.
 To qualify for Chapter 7 bankruptcy, you must be below the median income level for your household size.
 If you exceed that level you are subject to a means test.
 If you do not pass the means test you will not be entitled to a Chapter 7 discharge.

 Chapter 7 can help people get out of bad car loans.
 In Chapter 7, if you owe more for your car than it is worth, you can voluntarily surrender it to the creditor.
 Once repossessed and auctioned, the deficiency (the difference between what it sold for and what you owe on the loan) becomes a dischargeable unsecured debt.